Building Tips

 Housing

 Please Note: With all MDF and chip boards, please pay attention to any chemical emissions for a healthy environment.
-Also with lacquers and paints there are environmental safe products.
+Also with lacquers and paints there are environmentally safe products.
 Ensure adequate ventilation when painting.

 Other materials for the building of speaker boxes include: marble, cast stone, slate, fibreglass laminate, concrete, Plexiglas, metal, casting resin, plastics and much more besides.
 The main thing to note is that the speaker box walls are strong such that as few resonances and vibrations can occur as possible.
 These resonances arise by the strong and rapid change of air pressure inside the housing during use.